brianaddicks/aap-gke/README.md

 # apply CatalogSource
 kubectl apply -f CatalogSource.yaml -n olm

-# check for pacakage availability, this will take a minute or two
+# check for package availability, this will take a minute or two
 echo "Waiting for 'AAP' in package manifest..."

 while true; do